AayushSanghai/Twitter-Sentiment-Analysis/README.md

 To understand the goal and challenges of sentiment analysis, here are some examples:
 - Netflix has the best selection of films
 - Hulu has a great UI
-- I dislike like the new crime series
+- I dislike the new crime series
 - I hate waiting for the next series to come out